Phillip Lopate: Travel

 Lopate has written for the New York Times Sophisticated Traveler, Conde Nast Traveler, European Travel and Life, Sidestreets of the World, and American Way.

 Architecture

 Lopate has written about architecture and urbanism for Metropolis, The New York Times, Double Take, Preservation, Cite, and 7 Days, where he wrote a bimonthly architectural column.
 He has served as a committee member for the Municipal Art Society and as a consultant for Ric Burns' PBS documentary on the history of New York City.

 Media critic

 He has written about movies for The New York Times, Vogue, Esquire, Film Comment, Film Quarterly, Cinemabook, Threepenny Review, Tikkun, American Film, The Normal School, and the anthology The Movie That Changed My Life, among others.
 A volume of his selected movie criticism, Totally Tenderly Tragically, was published by Doubleday-Anchor in 1998.
 He edited a massive anthology of American film criticism from the silent era to present day, entitled American Movie Critics: From Silents Until Now, was published in March 2006 for Library of America.

+Personal life

+He has been married twice.
+In 1964, he married Carol Bergman, before divorcing in 1970.

+In 1991, he married his second wife Cheryl Cipriani, with whom he has a daughter.
+The couple raised their daughter in the Congregation Baith Israel Anshei Emes, a Conservative congregation.